 Whether your resolution is to learn a new language or finally start that home project, you’re going to need a lot more help than just good intentions.
 Here’s how to trick your brain into keeping all of your new year’s resolutions.

-Studies reveal that good intentions only prompt a change in behaviour 20% to 30% of the time.
+Studies reveal that good intentions only prompt a change in behavior 20% to 30% of the time.
 Surprisingly, the more positive we are about our good intentions, the less likely we’ll be able to stick to our resolutions.

 In fact, the best predictor of what you do in 2017, will be what you did in 2016.
 Fortunately, there is a magic solution that can bridge the gap between goal intentions and goal accomplishment.
 No, the solution isn’t writing them all down on a fancy list.
-It involves what behavioural psychologists call “implementation intentions.”
+It involves what behavioral psychologists call “implementation intentions.”

 Although a lot of research exists on “implementation intentions,” in one groundbreaking study, researchers pooled subjects who intended to start exercising and assigned them to three groups.
 The Control Group received no input from the researchers.
 The Experiment Group 1 received educational materials correlating exercise and good cardio-vascular health.
 And the Experiment Group 2 stated its “implementation intentions” by filling out this form: